It would be worthwhile to take a closer look at Smartsheet Inc. (SMAR)

 Sponsored

-On September 01, 2022, Citigroup started tracking Smartsheet Inc. (NYSE: SMAR) recommending Neutral.
-A report published by Guggenheim on August 12, 2022, Initiated its previous ‘Buy’ rating for SMAR.
-Wells Fargo also Upgraded SMAR shares as ‘Overweight’, setting a target price of $95 on the company’s shares in a report dated January 06, 2022.
-DA Davidson Initiated an Buy rating on January 05, 2022, and assigned a price target of $100.
-Jefferies August 19, 2021d its ‘Hold’ rating to ‘Buy’ for SMAR, as published in its report on August 19, 2021.
-RBC Capital Mkts’s report from June 11, 2021 suggests a price prediction of $65 for SMAR shares, giving the stock a ‘Sector Perform’ rating.
-Wolfe Research also rated the stock as ‘Outperform’.
+On September 23, 2022, Credit Suisse started tracking Smartsheet Inc. (NYSE: SMAR) recommending Neutral.
+A report published by MoffettNathanson on September 22, 2022, Initiated its previous ‘Outperform’ rating for SMAR.
+Citigroup also rated SMAR shares as ‘Neutral’, setting a target price of $40 on the company’s shares in an initiating report dated September 01, 2022.
+Guggenheim Initiated an Buy rating on August 12, 2022, and assigned a price target of $48.
+Wells Fargo January 06, 2022d its ‘Equal Weight’ rating to ‘Overweight’ for SMAR, as published in its report on January 06, 2022.
+DA Davidson’s report from January 05, 2022 suggests a price prediction of $100 for SMAR shares, giving the stock a ‘Buy’ rating.
+Jefferies also rated the stock as ‘Buy’.

 Analysis of Smartsheet Inc. (SMAR)